 • image field required for Article schema but not provided

-• Nested types that Google doesn't actually support for rich results
+• Nested types that Google doesn't support for rich results

-• Schema that validates syntactically but isn't eligible for rich results because Google has quietly changed their requirements
+• Schema that validates syntactically but isn't eligible for rich results because Google has changed its requirements

 What It Costs